Volksdeutscher Selbstschutz: Ethnic cleansing

 After the German invasion of Poland, the Selbstschutz worked together with the Einsatzgruppen to massacre Poles.
 Commander of the Selbstschutz Ludolf von Alvensleben told the men on 16 October 1939:

 You are now the master race here.
 Nothing was yet built up through softness and weakness...
 That’s why I expect, just as our Führer Adolf Hitler expects from you, that you are disciplined, but stand together hard as Krupp steel.
 Don’t be soft, be merciless, and clear out everything that is not German and could hinder us in the work of construction.

 The Selbstschutz took part in the first action of elimination of Polish intelligentsia, the mass murders in Piaśnica, during which 12,000 to 16,000 civilians were murdered.
-An Intelligenzaktion was a plan to eliminate all Polish intelligentsia and Poland's leadership class in the country.
+The Intelligenzaktion was a plan to eliminate all Polish intelligentsia and Poland's leadership class in the country.
 These operations took place soon after the fall of Poland, lasting from the fall of 1939 until the spring of 1940; 60,000 landowners, teachers, entrepreneurs, social workers, army veterans, members of national organizations, priests, judges and political activists were murdered in 10 regional actions.
-The Intelligenzaktions were continued by the German AB-Aktion operation in Poland.
+The Intelligenzaktions were continued by Aktion AB in the General Government, the portion of prewar Poland neither incorporated into the Third Reich nor occupied by the Soviets.

 By 5 October 1939, in West Prussia alone, the Selbstschutz under the command of Alvensleben was 17,667 men strong, and had already executed 4,247 Poles, while Alvensleben complained to Selbstschutz officers that too few Poles had been shot.
 (German officers had reported that only a fraction of Poles had been "destroyed" in the region with the total number of those executed in West Prussia during this action being about 20,000.
 One Selbstschutz commander, Wilhelm Richardt, said in Karolewo (Karlhof) camp that he did not want to build big camps for Poles and feed them, and that it was an honour for Poles to fertilize the German soil with their corpses.
 There was little opposition to or lack of enthusiasm for the activities of the Selbstschutz among those involved in the action.
 There was even a case where a Selbstschutz commander was relieved after he failed to account for all the Poles that were required, and it was found that he executed "only" 300 Poles.